h-oll/netsquid-private/README.md

   Functions that can be reused by other protocols belong here.

-3. **Protocol Class**

-  Every new protocol has to be declared as a class and inherit "Protocol" class definition in NetSquid.

-  - **Operation functions**

-    Functions that are used by the current protocol itself.
-They are customized to this particular protocol.

-  - **Base functions**

-    Due to the inheritance, there are four functions we need to declare:
-    - **\_\_init__**

-      Attributes of the protocol are initialized here.
-They are either physical attributes or data which needs to be stored between different stage of the exchange.

-    - **stop**

-      Not often used, but declaration is mandatory.

-    - **is_connected**

-      Not often used, but declaration is mandatory.

-    - **start**
+3. **Quantum Processor/Program Definition**

-      Four implementations are defined here:
+  Quantum Processor and Quantum Programs are defined here.
-        - fiber configurations
-        - port connections
-        - define callback function
-        - trigger of the starting function

-4. **Implement function** -opt
+4. **Local Protocol Party A**

+  A customized local protocol representing one of the party.

+5. **Local Protocol Party B**

+  A customized local protocol representing another one of the party.

+6. **Implementation and Hardware Configuration**

+  Implementation function includes hardware configuration and protocol function calls.
+  Hardware environment is configured/reconfigured right before every simulation.

-  A function used to call above protocol.
-It is used to run the same protocol several times, then get average value of certain attribute of the protocol for statistical use.
+  Implementation function is used to run the same protocol several times, then take average value of certain attribute of the protocol for statistical use.

-5. **Plot Function** -opt
+7. **Plot Function** -opt

   A function to plot statistical results of above protocol.